ResearchObject/runcrate/tests/data/README.md

 ## revsort-inline-cwl1.0-run-1

-Used to test workflows with inline tools (CWL 1.0).
+Used to test workflows that contain inline tools (CWL 1.0).

+## revsort-inline-cwl1.2-run-1

+Used to test workflows that contain inline tools (CWL 1.2).